Nordes314/AdvancedChatCore/README.md

+Forked by [@ItsCryptic1](https://gitlab.com/ItsCryptic1) on Gitlab

+THIS IS A REUPLOAD!

 # AdvancedChatCore

 This is the base mod of all AdvancedChat modules and features.
 This mod provides the necessary foundation and framework for AdvancedChat mod's to work.